rockettheme/docs/Docs/wordpress/plugins/roksprocket/features_mode.md

 12. The **Image Resize** option is best utilized on a non-responsive theme.
 It renders a copy of the selected image with a maximum width or height determined in these fields.
 This option is disabled by default, but can be used to fit a variety of themes which would benefit from this uniformity.
 In a responsive theme, images will continue to expand or shrink based on the grid and browser window size.

 13. You can set a default title for all posts from the **Default Title** field.
-If this selection is set at **Default post Title**, then the post's given titles are used.
+If this selection is set at **Default Article Title**, then the post's given titles are used.
+Alternatively, you can choose to use **Post Content** or a **Post Excerpt** in place of the title.

 14. The **Default Article Text** field allows you to set default post text for all features in the widget.
 If this is not changed from its default, then the post's introductory text is used.
-You can choose to use post content, an assigned post excerpt, the default article text, or to have nothing appear at all..
+You can choose to use post content, an assigned post excerpt, the default article text, or to have nothing appear at all.

 15. The **Default Article Image** option gives you the ability to set a standard default image for posts.
-This includes: a custom image, post intro image, and post full image.
-Alternatively, you can leave this set to default and it will grab the global default post image.
+This includes either the default article image or a custom image.

-16. The **Default Article Link** gives you the ability to set a default link field from posts in this widget.
-For example, if you wish to link to a custom link rather than the default article link, you can do so here.
+16. The **Default Article Link** gives you the ability to set a default link field from posts in the widget.
+This can be either the default article link, a custom link that applies as the default for all items, or nothing at all.

 [features]: assets/features.png
 [features_link]: features_mode.md